tyler-lovelace1/rCausalMGM/README.md

 -   Tiers: ordered sets of variables where variables in tier t can only be ancestors of variables in tier t+1 and descendants of variables in tier t-1.
-Tiers may be modified so that they can not form edges within a given tier using the `forbiddenWithinTier` argument.
+Tiers may be modified so that they can not form edges within a given tier using the `forbidWithinTier` argument.
 -   Forbidden Edges: Directly forbid certain directed edges.
 If the adjacency is completely impossible, the user must forbid both directions.